smart-edge-open/specs/doc/dataplane/openness-ovn.md

 SPDX-License-Identifier: Apache-2.0
-Copyright © 2019 Intel Corporation Inc.
+Copyright (c) 2019 Intel Corporation

 # OpenNESS Support for OVS as dataplane with OVN